 Internal piles are normally located between 2 and 4 centimeters (cm) above the opening of the anus, and they are the more common type.
 External piles occur on the outside edge of the anus.

-In most cases, the symptoms of piles are not serious.
+In most cases, the symptoms of are not serious.
 They normally resolve on their own after a few days.

 An individual with piles may experience the following symptoms:

 - A hard, possibly painful lump may be felt around the anus.
 It may contain coagulated blood.
 Piles that contain blood are called thrombosed external hemorrhoids.